 - Use only mild detergent with no bleach.

 - Dry on a low tumble, and take the comforter out a few times to fluff.

 - Once it is dry, take it out of the dryer immediately to prevent wrinkling.

 I will note that the comforter was a bit large for the front loading washing machine at my house.
 Also, while some online customers commented that the Superior stood up to years of washing, others noted that it began to fray even after one wash cycle.
-If you have issues like this, it is perhaps worth taking the Superior to the dry cleaners.
+Those who have issues like this should take the Superior to the dry cleaners.

-If you like the loft and warmth of down but you want to save money and avoid allergies, the Superior could work for you.
-However, if you are a hot sleeper or need a summer comforter, I would look for something lighter overall.
+For those who like the loft and warmth of down but want to save money and avoid allergies, the Superior could work.
+However, hot sleepers and those who need a summer comforter should look for something lighter overall.